What is sexual harassment

 • Sharing sexually inappropriate images or videos, such as pornography or sexual gifs, with co-workers.

-• Displaying inappropriate sexual images, posters or calendars in the workplace.
+• Displaying inappropriate sexual images, such as on posters or calendars in the workplace.

 • Telling vulgar jokes or sexual anecdotes.